dirtystylus/eleventy-test/reading/the-odyssey.md

   - reading
 ---

-I’m now reading the Emily Wilson translation of *The Odyssey* by Homer.
+I’m now reading the Emily Wilson translation of _The Odyssey_ by Homer.
+I found it comforting, and not at all alien.
+Sometimes I would ponder a small section of text, and flip back and forth to the glossary to figure out how Emily Wilson had translated things.

+> This is a quote from the book,
+> It’s a very long book with a ton of different themes, and I struggled to finish it.